 Leq'á:mel Development Limited Partnership

 As an Aboriginal business owner herself -Sprigs & Sparrows- Alena has insight to the needs of business owners.
-In addition to previously co-leading NatureKidsBC, taking part in various environmental sustainability projects, Alena is Métis and has been serving on the Chilliwack Métis Association Executive Board as Treasurer for the past six years; she has played a key role in events that highlight her Métis community.
+In addition to previously co-leading NatureKidsBC, taking part in various environmental sustainability projects, Alena is Métis and has served on the Chilliwack Métis Association board for seven years ; she has played a key role in events that highlight her Métis community.

 Alena's ancestral lineage originated in the Swampy Cree Nation of northern Manitoba (mouth of the Hudson Bay), then eventually to the Red River Settlement.